cvegas00/TimeSeriesExamples/README.md

 Types of time series data presented in this repository:

-- **Uniform time series.** The time series sample is created from a uniform distribution.
+- **Uniform time series (UniformTimeSeries.csv).** The time series sample is created from a uniform distribution.